-You can edit your R3D RAW project in Final Cut Pro X and color grade it in DaVinci Resolve using a seamless XML workflow.
+You can edit your R3D RAW project in Final Cut Pro and color grade it in DaVinci Resolve using a seamless XML workflow.
 Here's a summary:

-1. Import REDCODE RAW (R3D) files into Final Cut Pro X 10.1 or later.

-Important: When you import the media, make sure to deselect the "Create optimized media" and "Create proxy media" options, because any transcoding work done during import will be discarded if you adjust the RAW settings in the following steps.
-In addition, deselect "Import folders as Keyword Collections."
-(Because each R3D RAW file is contained in its own folder, choosing this option would clutter your library with many impractical Keyword Collections.)

-- 2. Adjust the levels of the imported media using the RED RAW Settings controls in Final Cut Pro X. - 3.
+- 1. Import REDCODE RAW (R3D) files into Final Cut Pro. - Important: When you import the media, make sure to deselect the "Create optimized media" and "Create proxy media" options, because any transcoding work done during import will be discarded if you adjust the RAW settings in the following steps.
+In addition, deselect "From folders" in the Keywords section.
+(Because each R3D RAW file is contained in its own folder, selecting this option would clutter your library with many impractical Keyword Collections.) - 2.
+Adjust the levels of the imported media using the RED RAW Settings controls in Final Cut Pro. - 3.
 Sync audio and video files (by choosing Clip > Synchronize Clips). - 4.
 Optionally transcode your media to Apple ProRes (optimized or proxy media). - 5.
-Edit your project in Final Cut Pro X and lock picture. - 6.
-Export an XML file of the project from Final Cut Pro X. - Import the XML file into DaVinci Resolve and color grade the project (using either high-quality Apple ProRes files or R3D RAW files).
-Note: You can relink the project XML file to the original R3D files in either REDCINE-X PRO[®] or DaVinci Resolve. - 8.
-From DaVinci Resolve, render out Apple ProRes files and export an XML file, then import the XML file back into Final Cut Pro X. - 9.
-Make final adjustments and sync the mixed soundtrack in Final Cut Pro X. - 10.
-Export a final master file from Final Cut Pro X.
+Edit your project in Final Cut Pro and lock picture. - 6.
+Export an XML file of the project from Final Cut Pro. - 7.
+Import the XML file into DaVinci Resolve and color grade the project (using either high-quality Apple ProRes files or R3D RAW files). - Note: You can relink the project XML file to the original R3D files in either REDCINE-X PRO® or DaVinci Resolve. - 8.
+From DaVinci Resolve, render out Apple ProRes files and export an XML file, then import the XML file back into Final Cut Pro. - 9.
+Make final adjustments and sync the mixed soundtrack in Final Cut Pro. - 10.
+Export a final master file from Final Cut Pro.